From Surgeon-Centered to Patient-Centered: Discharge Instructions are the Lifeline to Improving Patient Care

 Why this is important:

 Discharge instructions are the tools that our patients depend on when they leave the hospital.
 What do good discharge instructions include?
 Good discharge instructions should set expectations, reassure, and warn.
 They should be up to date and reviewed with the patient before leaving the hospital.
-Join Dr. Simmonds and Ms. Pickett as they recount their experience at a medical center where this was not the case.
-Their story will help you take your own processes from being surgeon-centered to patient-centered, focusing on the challenges you may face along the way and the means to confront them.
+Join Michael Tagadaya, MSN, RN, as he shares his experiences in understanding that discharge instructions cannot be "one size fits all."
+His story will help you take your own processes from being surgeon-centered to patient-centered, focusing on the challenges you may face along the way and the means to confront them.
 Become a catalyst in improving patient care at your facility by addressing and improving your procedures surrounding discharge instructions.

 Track: PACU Manager Summit, PACU Manager Summit - Indirect Credit